titanium-exe/online-store-java/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-Does this version cover everything you wanted, or would you like any more changes?
+No license is required for this project.